notjosh/yt-dlp-GlobalCyclingNetworkPlusDRMWorkaround/README.md

 I don't know if it's a mistake, or how long it'll last, but enjoy it while you can!

+### ..and also

+If you want GCN-specific metadata (i.e. better tagging, descriptions, etc), try `--extractor-args 'globalcyclingnetworkplus:use_gcn_metadata'`.

 ## Installation

 Requires yt-dlp `2023.01.02` or above.